 Although the Monitoring Programme focuses primarily on the 32 indicators from the Marine Strategy Part 1, it also uses, for the purpose of interpreting the results, a number of supporting parameters that are included as standard during sampling (such as temperature, acidity, conductivity, salinity and dissolved oxygen).
 For the purpose of revising the entire Marine Strategy in 2020 and the next assessment of the environmental status in 2017-2018, use will also be made of the information resulting from monitoring for research or from other statutory frameworks and policy areas.
 This includes information from national monitoring under the Bathing Water Directive in the area of microbial pathogens, shipping intensity monitoring for the purpose of shipping traffic safety and bathymetric information obtained from hydrographic measurements.
+In determining spatial and temporal distribution of the monitoring, natural variation is taken into account as well as the possibilities to distinguish changes from natural variability.
+Important parameters for climate change, such as temperature and pH are incorporated in the regular monitoring programmes.
 Economic data is collected by Statistics Netherlands (abbreviated as CBS in Dutch).
 CBS supplies the required data following receipt of a specified request for information.
 Thus, the requirements of MSFD Art.
 8 are met and the indicative list of elements included in MSFD Appendix III is incorporated.